Exploiting Convexity of Neural Networks in Dynamic Operating Envelope Optimization for Distributed Energy Resources: Introduction

-In this paper, we propose an ICNN-based method to characterize DOEs for DERs in the distribution system.
-The optimization model for DOE is first established with various operational constraints.
-By reformulating the optimization problem, we propose an ICNN-based method to replicate the non-convex power flow constraints with linear counterparts, which is easy for commercial solvers to optimize.
-The equivalence between the reformulated form and the original ICNN is theoretically proved.
-To efficiently train ICNNs and solve the reformulated problem, we propose a constraint retrenchment strategy based on the structure of the distribution network.
-Experiment results show that the proposed ICNN-based method achieves satisfactory performance in both accuracy and computation efficiency.
-The main contributions of this paper are threefold: \begin{enumerate} \item We develop a comprehensive DOE optimization model for DERs in the distribution system, considering voltage limits, thermal capacities, and reverse power flow limits.
-After reformulating the DOE optimization problem, the operational constraints are handled by individual ICNN models in a modularized way. \item We propose a constraint embedding method to encode operational constraints as a violation-regularization layer of the trained ICNN.
+In this paper, we study the DOE optimization problem and address the research gaps by exploiting the convexity of ICNNs.
+The optimization model for DOE is first established, incorporating various operational constraints that align with utility needs.
+Then, we leverage ICNNs to achieve time-efficient and high-accuracy DOE optimization.
+By reformulating the optimization problem, we propose a constraint embedding method that utilizes ICNNs to convexify the distribution power flow model, considering constrained outputs with both upper and lower bounds.
+The ICNN-aided DOE optimization model is further relaxed into a linear programming problem, significantly improving the computational efficiency.
+The equivalence between the original problem and the reformulation is theoretically proved and demonstrated by experiments.
+To further reduce the computational burdens of ICNN training and DOE optimization, we propose a constraint retrenchment strategy based on the structure of the distribution network.
+Case studies are conducted on the IEEE 123-node test feeder and the EPRI Ckt5 test feeder to validate the effectiveness and scalability of the proposed methods.
+Results show that the proposed ICNN-based method achieves satisfactory improvements on both accuracy and computation efficiency compared with benchmark methods.
+The main contributions of this paper are: \begin{enumerate} \item We develop a comprehensive DOE optimization model for DERs in the distribution system, considering voltage limits, thermal capacities, and reverse power flow limits.
+After reformulating the DOE optimization problem, the operational constraints are handled by individual ICNN models in a modularized way. \item We propose a constraint embedding method to encode operational constraints as a violation-regularization layer of the trained ICNN, which effectively handles both upper and lower bounds of operational constraints.
 In this way, ICNNs can learn the physical quantities of distribution systems, thereby improving the adaptivity of constraint parameter changes. \item With the constraint embedding method, the ICNNs are translated into linear inequality constraints, replacing the intractable non-convex power flow in the DOE optimization problem.
-The proposed ICNN-based DOE optimization method significantly reduces computation complexity without compromising accuracy. \item To reduce computation burdens in the training phase and improve optimization efficiency, we propose a constraint retrenchment strategy to prune out unbinding constraints of the DOE optimization problem based on the distribution system structure. \end{enumerate}
+The proposed ICNN-based DOE optimization method significantly reduces computation complexity without compromising accuracy. \item To further reduce computation burdens in ICNN training and lower the dimensionality of the reformulated DOE optimization problem, we propose a constraint retrenchment strategy to prune out unbinding constraints and simplify ICNN output dimensions based on the distribution system structure. \end{enumerate}

 The remainders of this paper are organized as follows: In Section~\ref{section 2}, the DOE optimization problem is formulated.
 The proposed ICNN-based method is presented in Section~\ref{section 3}.
 In Section~\ref{section 4}, the effectiveness of the proposed DOE optimization method is demonstrated through numerical case studies.
 Finally, Section~\ref{section 5} concludes the paper.